dotnet/EntityFramework.Docs/entity-framework/core/modeling/data-seeding.md

 [!code-csharp[Main](../../../samples/core/DataSeeding/DataSeedingContext.cs?name=PostSeed)]

 Once entities have been added, it is recommended to use [migrations](xref:core/managing-schemas/migrations/index) to apply changes.

+Alternatively, you can use `context.Database.EnsureCreated()` to create a new database containing the seed data, for example for a test database or when using the in-memory provider.
+Note that if the database already exists, `EnsureCreated()` will neither update the schema nor the seed data in the database.